Signedue/signedue.github.io/income.md

 - **Bottom Regions**: Ærø, Langeland, and Lolland show the lowest incomes, with disposable income under 300,000 DKK for men.
 - Some regions have missing data for men, possibly due to demographics or reporting limitations.

-### Socioeconomic Context

-These disparities suggest potential links to education access, labor markets, and crime statistics across municipalities.

-## Gender Income Gap in Copenhagen
+# Disposable Income Gap (Men - Women) in Copenhagen

 <div align="center">
   <img src="gender income gap.png" alt="Gender Income Gap" width="80%">
 </div>

-# Disposable Income Gap (Men - Women) in Copenhagen

 The graph titled **"Disposable Income Gap (Men - Women) in Copenhagen"** presents the disparity in disposable income between men and women in Copenhagen from **2007 to 2023**.